-MUS 141 - Northland Singers
+MUS 141 - Northland College Choir

 0 - 1 Credits This is a mixed choir for students who enjoy the challenge of singing a wide variety of choral music in a range of different styles.
-The course is offered by audition and is repeatable for credit.
+The course is offered without audition and is repeatable for credit.